A guided TFTP Server recovery tool for macOS

 Step 3

-Prepare the Mac network settings
+Prepare the Mac TFTP Server environment

 Most TFTP recovery flows need a temporary manual Ethernet IP.
 If the router recovery address is 192.168.1.1, set the Mac to 192.168.1.254 with subnet mask 255.255.255.0.
-If the device guide lists another address, follow that guide.
+Put the firmware file in the folder served by Router Recovery and use the filename your model expects.

 Step 4